 But, from the outside their food jars looked identical…same brand, same Hello Kitty logo, etc. and after packing them at the same time using the same method/soup I just knew something was not right.

 So I of course turned to my engineer husband who conducted a very scientific, controlled test to make sure the dramatic difference in temperature wasn’t just my imagination…and this is what he says about it:

-“First I inspected the food jars and even though they looked the same on the outside I found there was actually a difference on the inside (they are made in China after all!).
+“First I inspected the food jars and even though they looked the same on the outside I found there was actually a difference on the inside.
 For one, the vacuum seal (beneath the bottom cover) on the colder jar looked inferior, and two, the shape of the bottom of the container looked like it would facilitate more heat transfer, which is not what you want when you’re trying to keep the heat in the container.